McLeodMoores/xl4j/docs/debugging.md

 Debugging Functions
 ===================
-As anyone who as spent time in Excel knows, it can sometimes be difficult to work out why formulas returns errors.
+As anyone who as spent time in Excel knows, it can sometimes be difficult to work out why a formula returns an error.
 This problem can be magnified if an add-in is used.
 Fortunately, both the nature of Java and the XL4J add-in itself have features that can make debugging easier.
 This document attempts to outline the most common problems and suggests ways to track down any issues and resolve them.

 ## Examples used in this document
 To show some trouble-shooting methods, we start with some functions that are extensions of the [Schedule](https://github.com/McLeodMoores/xl4j/blob/master/xll-examples/src/main/java/com/mcleodmoores/xl4j/examples/timeseries/Schedule.java) class that is available in the `xll-examples` project.